marcominerva/DallENet/README.md

 And then use the corresponding overload of che **AddDallE** method:

-    // Adds DALLE·E service using settings from IConfiguration. builder.Services.AddDallE(builder.Configuration);
+    // Adds DALL·E service using settings from IConfiguration. builder.Services.AddDallE(builder.Configuration);

 ### Configuring DallENet dinamically